Celebrate St. Patrick’s Day in Your Best Leprechaun Style

 Have a Costume Contest – It is a must to wear green on St. Pat’s Day.
 Why not take it up a notch with a costume party?
-Break out those leprechaun hats, green sweaters, and make it a friendly contest to see who has the most festive outfit at your St. Patrick’s Day party.
+Break out those leprechaun hats and green sweaters!
+Have a friendly costume contest to see who has the most festive outfit at your St. Patrick’s Day party.

 Recite an Irish Blessing or Give an Irish Toast – There’s nothing luckier than reciting an Irish blessing out loud or raising your glass to honor another to celebrate St. Patrick’s Day.
 Here are some ideas from the Irish Post for Blessings and Toasts for your St. Pat’s festivities.

 Bake Irish Soda Bread – Any St. Patrick’s Day celebration would not be as festive without some classic soda bread on the table.
 You can make this traditional Irish specialty with this recipe for Traditional and Sweet Irish Soda Bread.
 And you can make a hearty wheat version called Irish Brown Soda Bread as well.

 Watch a St. Patrick’s Day Parade – Nothing local?
 Watch virtually!
 There are parades and celebrations popping up online and even some from last year, so check them out.